paulasilvatech/Agentic-Ops-Dev/README.md

 A complete guide for leveraging AI tools like GitHub Copilot to optimize and improve code quality in enterprise environments.
 This repository covers advanced AI-assisted workflows, refactoring techniques, code optimization strategies, and best practices for integrating AI tools into your development process.

 ### [Agentic Operations & Observability](https://github.com/paulasilvatech/Agentic-Ops-Dev)
-A complete guide for leveraging AI tools like GitHub Copilot to optimize and improve code quality in enterprise environments.
-This repository covers advanced AI-assisted workflows, refactoring techniques, code optimization strategies, and best practices for integrating AI tools into your development process.
+A hands-on workshop for implementing comprehensive observability solutions for cloud applications using Azure Monitor, Application Insights, and AI-powered tools like Azure SRE Agent.
+This repository guides you through the journey from traditional monitoring to AI-enhanced observability, covering the three pillars (metrics, logs, traces), multi-cloud integration, and agentic DevOps practices.

 ## 👤 Credits